 (b) Can the technical problem be addressed without any information from the jury other than an innocuous statement to the effect that (for example) "the printer isn’t working"?

 (c) Can the risk of even inadvertent disclosure of the jury’s deliberations be eliminated by instructing the jury to cover any charts and to remove or conceal any papers, etc.?

-(d) Should the technician, bailiff or clerk be sworn in, with an oath that requires them not to disclose whatever they see or hear in the jury room, except for the nature of the technical problem and whether the problem has been fixed?
+(d) Should the technician, bailiff or clerk be sworn in, with an oath that requires him or her not to disclose whatever he or she sees or hears in the jury room, except for the nature of the technical problem and whether the problem has been fixed?

 Whether or not these or other appropriate precautions to minimize or eliminate the risk of disclosure are taken, the judge may consider giving the jury this instruction:

 You have informed me that there is a technical problem that has interfered with your ability to review evidence electronically.
-I will send a technician into the jury room to deal with the problem.
+I will send a technician into the jury room to deal with the problem while you are out of the deliberation room on a break.
 Please do not allow any materials reflecting any aspect of your deliberations to be visible during the technician’s presence.

-Finally, if Instruction 2.14 is given in a criminal case, the judge should not permit any tape-recorded conversation or evidence to be included in the electronic evidence loaded onto the hard drive that contains the PDF files, because under Fed.
+In a criminal case, the judge should not permit any tape-recorded conversation or evidence to be included in the electronic evidence loaded onto the hard drive that contains the PDF files, because under Fed.
 R. Crim.
 P. 43, the defendant has a right to be present at the replaying of a tape.
 United States v.
-Felix-Rodriguez, 22 F.3d 964, 966-67 (9th Cir.1994).
+Felix-Rodriguez, 22 F.3d 964, 966-67 (9th Cir.1994)